 Finding an approach that works

-If your baby is still upset when you put them down for the night, have a look at some of the other strategies you can try .
-These range from controlled crying to no tears approaches.
+If your baby is still upset when you put them down for the night, have a look at some of the other strategies you can try.

-If you feel you need help or support, make sure you talk to a friend or family member, your health visitor or GP, or call the NCT support line (0300 330 0700).
+If you feel you need help or support, make sure you talk to a friend or family member, your health visitor or GP.
+Or for feeding support call the NCT support line (0300 330 0700).